-Current password
+Current passw ord

-1993/23

 New password (min.
 6 characters)

-7

-Confirm new passwo rd
+Confirm new p oassword

-7.3.5.7 Downloading Configurations - Downloads
+7.3.5.7 Downloading Configurations / SNMP MIB

 In order to be able to download certain configuration files via the web interface it is necessary to be logged on as a "Master" user.
-Only the documentation can be downloaded without logging on.

-The private hopf enterprise MIB is also available via the web.
+The "private hopf enterprise MIB" is also available via the WebGUI in this area.